-Many people are unaware of the performance of their servers until it becomes slow or unavailable.
+Many people are unaware of the performance of their web servers until it becomes slow or unavailable.

 You can spot unexpected behaviour, such as increased resource use, which could be a symptom of infection if you closely monitor your systems.
 If you work with a managed host, they identify the potential problem ahead of time and resolve it before you lose traffic.

 Let’s start right on!